arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/user-manual/content.md

 ### Drawing Shapes and Colors

-Since `NessoDisplay` inherits from `M5GFX`, you can draw shapes using standard functions.
+NessoDisplay inherits from 'M5GFX', you can therefore draw shapes using established methods.

 ![Display Touch Coordinates](assets/display-example-2.png)